youhaoxi/XploreLab-agent/README.md

 ### Quick Start

 Youtu-agent ships with built-in configurations.
-For example, the default config (`configs/agents/default.yaml`) defines a simple agent equipped with a search tool:
+For example, the config `configs/agents/simple/base_search.yaml` defines a simple agent equipped with a search tool:

 ```yaml
 defaults: